Stanford University centers and institutes: Fellowships

-Research Workshops
+Research workshops

 Each year, Stanford faculty and graduate students create fifteen diverse research workshops to ask new intellectual questions that often challenge disciplinary boundaries.
 In addition to providing a space for incubating new ideas in a collegial setting, the workshops professionalize graduate students by introducing them to the conventions of academic life.

-Manuscript Workshops
+Manuscript workshops

 Assembling a team of faculty experts from Stanford and other universities, the Manuscript workshops provide critical feedback to junior faculty preparing monographs or other academic manuscripts of similar scope for submission for publication.

-Public Lectures
+Public lectures

-The center brings eminent scholars, public intellectuals, and renowned critics to the Stanford campus for lectures and interdisciplinary conferences that enrich the Stanford community with a lively exchange of ideas.
+The center brings scholars, public intellectuals and critics to the Stanford campus for lectures and interdisciplinary conferences intended to enrich the Stanford community through an exchange of ideas.
 Speakers have included Isabel Allende, Roger Chartier, Stephen Jay Gould, Douglas Hofstadter, Gayatri Spivak, Marilynne Robinson, David Adjaye, David Eggers, and other well-known scholars.

-Digital Humanities
+Digital humanities

 The Humanities Center, with the Center for Spatial and Textual Analysis (CESTA), is expanding the possibilities of humanities research and teaching at Stanford by creating opportunities for the discovery and dissemination of new knowledge.
 Humanities Center scholars are on the forefront of innovation with access to new digital tools to interpret the human experience.

-International Visitors Program
+International visitors program

 The center's short-term visitorships draw distinguished international scholars to Stanford to share their research in lectures and seminars with Stanford faculty and students.